Assistant Store Manager

 This is a REAL-LIFE job profile written by a Female aged 25 who works as a Assistant Store Manager in Appleton, WI.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 Basic data on your current job

 |Job Title||Assistant Store Manager|

 |Years Experience||2 years|

 Opinions on your CAREER overall (i.e. not just your current job)

 |Income Rating||0 / 10|